moody/Waffle/README.md

 ## Features

 - Row/column flex layout with fixed and flexible sizing, gap, and padding, no manual `SetPoint` math
-- A fluent builder API (`AddRow`, `AddColumn`, `AddChild`) for composing nested layouts, or a fully declarative table if you'd rather write it that way
+- A fluent API (`AddRow`, `AddColumn`, `AddChild`) for composing nested layouts, or a fully declarative table if you'd rather write it that way
 - `Layout()` is a pure recompute of the current tree, not a one-time construction step, call it again any time state changes and the layout needs to catch up
 - An optional frame factory so you don't have to `CreateFrame` every wrapper container yourself
 - Annotated with [LuaCATS](https://luals.github.io/wiki/annotations/) for autocomplete and inline documentation in editors